FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_database/_index.md

     "title": "Configure your database",
     "linkTitle": "Configure your database",
     "weight": "150"
-}<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> uses a database to store configuration parameters and data, including log data.
-With Standard Clustering, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server uses an embedded database server.
-With the Enterprise Clustering (EC) option, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server uses a shared external database.
-With the external Oracle database, you can direct log data to separate databases. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge always uses an embedded database server.
+}{{< SecureTransport/componentshortname  >}} uses a database to store configuration parameters and data, including log data.
+With Standard Clustering, {{< SecureTransport/componentshortname  >}} Server uses an embedded database server.
+With the Enterprise Clustering (EC) option, {{< SecureTransport/componentshortname  >}} Server uses a shared external database.
+With the external Oracle database, you can direct log data to separate databases. {{< SecureTransport/componentshortname  >}} Edge always uses an embedded database server.

 > **Note:**
 >